Request Info

 A typical week may include:

-preparation and delivery of milk and food to rhinos, lions, hippos and other animals, participating in physical exams and medical procedures, maintenance of the rehabilitation center and the enclosures, caring for the anti-poaching dogs, interacting with the local community, and attending lectures about conservation, anatomy and physiology, and anti-poaching
+• preparation and delivery of milk and food to rhinos, lions, hippos and other animals, participating in physical exams and medical procedures, maintenance of the rehabilitation centre and the enclosures, caring for the anti-poaching dogs, interacting with the local community, and attending lectures about conservation, anatomy and physiology, and anti-poaching

 What will I learn?